mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/tutorials/duplicating-cluster/index.md

 navigationTitle: Duplicate a Production Cluster
 title: Duplicate a Production Cluster
 menuWeight: 1
-excerpt: Create a second cluster in another region and duplicate all the addons and configuration
+excerpt: Create a second cluster in another region and duplicate all the platform services and configuration
 ---

 In this tutorial you will learn how to create a second production cluster for your E-Commerce team.
 For example: to have a fallback or to migrate to a different cloud provider.